SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 ]

 Consider the functional red-black tree balancing algorithm implemented by @algoxy.
 The implementation uses pattern matching syntax in Haskell.
-On the left-hand side, the functions check if the arguments conforming certain patterns.
+On the left-hand side, the function checks if the arguments conforming certain patterns.
 If a match is found, balanced nodes on the right-hand side are constructed as return values using matched values from left-hand side.
 Implicitly, such procedure indicate the arguments on the left-hand side can be destructed if there is no further reference to these values after execution.
 The right-hand side nodes are newly constructed, hence demand allocations.
 One can imagine that the functional implementation may lead to much more performance penalty due to the "immutable nature" of the paradigm.

 == The Demands for Performance